Skip to content

 No — every doc is private by default, even on the free plan.
 There are three visibility states: Private (only you and invited collaborators), Link-only (anyone with the secret URL can view it, but it's not indexed or listed anywhere), and Public (a webpage at /@yourname/slug, indexed by search engines).
 The exception is anonymous API keys: agents publishing via a one-curl signup default to public, because they're almost always publishing shareable output.

-How does this work with Claude Cowork?
+How does this work with Claude Cowork / Claude Desktop?

 What does "per seat" mean — do I pay per collaborator?